kolkhis/tech-notes/linux/bash/parameter_expansion.md

     - Lowercase becomes uppercase, and uppercase becomes lowercase.
     - Like using `~` in vim.

+These are called "case modifications" in the Bash man page.

 ```bash
 ${@^} # Capitalize the first character of each value in the array
 ${@,} # Lowercase the first character of each value in the array